-Hotels near Champs-Elysées often combine luxury and proximity to great shopping venues and nightlife attractions.
+Hotels near Champs-Elysées combine luxury and proximity to first class shopping venues and nightlife attractions.
 The Plaza Athénée and Royal Monceau are two mythical jet set hotels in this top fashion and shopping district.
-There are also a number of great apartments to rent in the district, directly bookable from this page.
+There are also convenient luxury apartment hotels in the district.
+This selection is directly bookable from this page.
 Hotels in Paris.

 The Champs-Elysées are rightly one of the most prestigious and well known avenues in the world.